Bad Taste: Censorship

 The banning of an already cut version of Bad Taste in Queensland, Australia, three weeks into its run, led to the firing and dissolution of the Queensland Film Board of Review in 1990.
 The film had to be trimmed for release in Australia at the time, as the OFLC felt the gore too excessive.
 When released on home video in Australia, the words "BANNED IN QUEENSLAND" was proclaimed on the cover.
 The uncut version was released by Universal Home Entertainment on DVD in 2004.

 Apart from the uncut version, there is a heavily cut FSK 18-rated and an even more censored FSK 12-rated version in Germany available on DVD.
 The former is cut by approximately 6 minutes, the latter by approximately 10 minutes.

 Home media

 The film was first released on DVD in 2001 by Anchor Bay Entertainment.

 In December 2018, Peter Jackson announced that he plans to restore Bad Taste, along with his two following films Meet the Feebles and Braindead (known as Dead Alive in North America) for a possible 4K release.

 Legacy

 During his acceptance speech at the 2004 Academy Awards, Jackson mentioned Bad Taste (along with Meet the Feebles), joking that it had been "wisely overlooked by the Academy."

-On 15 September 2001, the Michael Fowler Centre in Wellington, New Zealand, hosted Armageddon.
-One of the main features for the 2001 convention was the cast of Bad Taste attending for a quick question and answer session on the main stage, and a screening of the film.
-The cast members who attended were; Craig Smith (Giles), Pete O'Herne (Barry), Mike Minett (Frank), Terry Potter (Ozzy), Ken Hammon (Writer, 3rd Class Alien), and Dean Lawrie (Lord Crumb SPFX Double, 3rd Class Alien).

 In 2008, Empire ranked Bad Taste as the 416th greatest film of all time, based on opinions from readers and industry professionals.